Sij-dev/Decentralised_Food_App/design_pattern_desicions.md

 # Design Patterns Decisions

- Objective of this document is to explain the design patterns used in the “FoodForAll decentralized application smart contracts and the reason for choosing the particular pattern.
+ Objective of this document is to explain the design patterns used in the “FoodForAll" decentralized application smart contracts and the reason for choosing the particular pattern.

 ### Factory contract pattern